 You can marinate the chicken breasts a day or a few hours earlier and bake them later in the air fryer, but this is not necessary.

 Remember to multitask when cooking to ensure that everything is ready at the same time.
 While the pasta is boiling, I use the air fryer to bake the chicken breasts.
-You can try my recipe Air Fryer Chicken Breast.
+You can try my recipe, Air Fryer Chicken Breast.
 You can try my recipe for juicy chicken breasts ready in just 15 minutes with simple ingredients!

 This way, both the pasta and the chicken will be ready to serve simultaneously, making the dining experience more enjoyable.